 There may be a time when a particular topic lends itself to an alternate style.
-This is especially true of papers in Religious Education, which are more apt to use Turabian than APA.
 It is very important to establish very early in your writing the style you are going to use.
 Modified styles presented in this manual and preferred primarily for theology, religion, and religious education papers take precedence over those presented in other style manuals.